the MAC:

 We will access libraries through other joint agreements.

-We will utilize libraries from prominent colleges and universities while we visit them for "competitions".
+We will utilize libraries from prominent colleges and universities that we may visit.

 How many students have visited the Library of Congress and made use of the availability of resources there?

-You can check library concerns of your list, and put it in the better than column.
+You can check library concerns off your list, and put it in the better than column.

 LEARNING -

-Reading, writing, watching and listening are standard forms of learning.
+Reading, writing, watching, listening, and kinesthetic are standard forms of learning.

 The higher and more impactful levels of learning are...